lwlbar/documentation/02.extensions/zoocart/01.basics/03.integration/docs.md

 ## Elements Assignment

 Now that the elements are part of the product type we can assign them to a rendering position.
 Assuming we want to render the three of them in the Item full view, access the Full layout edit view and assign each element to one position.
-Again, leave the configuration as default.
+For this explanation, leave the configuration as default.

 ![Render Layouts](render-layouts.png)